ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 --------------

-Recipes should have a page in the :ref:`recipes` chapter which describes what the recipe/diagnostic calculates from a scientific point of view.
+Recipes should have a page in the :ref:`recipes` chapter which describes what the recipe/diagnostic calculates.
-This is also the place to document recipe options for the diagnostic scripts used in those recipes.

 When adding a completely new recipe, please start by copying the `template <https://github.com/ESMValGroup/ESMValTool/blob/master/doc/sphinx/source/recipes/recipe_template.rst.template>`_ to a new file ``doc/sphinx/source/recipes/recipe_<name of diagnostic>.rst`` and do not forget to add your recipe to the
 `index <https://github.com/ESMValGroup/ESMValTool/blob/master/doc/sphinx/source/recipes/index.rst>`_.

+Fill all sections from the template:

+- Add a brief description of the method
+- Add references
+- Document recipe options for the diagnostic scripts
-Fill in the list of variables required to run the recipe.
+- Fill in the list of variables required to run the recipe
+- Add example images

-Some example images produced by the recipe should be added to the documentation page.
+An example image for each type of plot produced by the recipe should be added to the documentation page to show the kind of output the recipe produces.
 The '.png' files can be stored in a subdirectory specific for the recipe under `doc/sphinx/source/recipes/figures <https://github.com/ESMValGroup/ESMValTool/blob/master/doc/sphinx/source/recipes/figures>`_ and linked from the recipe documentation page.